 The Turkish doner kebab has become more than just your average fast food in Turkey and is not just a quick meal.
 The meaty dish can now also serve as either a satisfying lunch or a fancy dinner for those who are looking to have something filling yet healthy on their plate at all times of the day… This one beef patty will never get old because it doesn’t matter when you go out craving this awesome dish; they’ll always taste amazing no matter what hour it is!

 How much does a doner kebab cost?

 You can find a doner kebab in Istanbul for as little as 10 TL (US$1.3), but the price will depend on what type of meat is inside.
 Chicken doner is usually cheaper than beef or lamb and runs about 10-20 TL, while a beef doner goes for around 20-40 TL.

-Not many people know that the red meat prices in Turkey are actually not far off from other countries like United States, Europe and Australia.
-This is why a basic (but very good quality meat) Turkish doner kebab sandwiche generally cost around 30-40 lira.
+Not many people know that the red meat prices in Turkey are actually not far off from other countries like United States, Europe, and Australia.
+This is why a basic (but very good quality meat) Turkish doner kebab sandwich generally cost around 30-40 lira.